valhalla/valhalla-docs/speeds.md

-# Speed values in Mapzen Mobility APIs
+# Speed values in Valhalla APIs

-To calculate speed and related factors when routing, such as travel times, Mapzen Mobility APIs consider speed limits in the OpenStreetMap source data, defaults for a particular category of road, or a measure of whether the road is in an urban or rural environment.
+To calculate speed and related factors when routing, such as travel times, Valhalla APIs consider speed limits in the OpenStreetMap source data, defaults for a particular category of road, or a measure of whether the road is in an urban or rural environment.

 Real-time or historical traffic information is not currently included in speed calculations.
-Mapzen is working towards these capabilities, and the tiled data structures of Valhalla (the open-source project that powers the Mobility APIs) and dynamic costing approach can readily support traffic information when available.
+Valhalla is working towards these capabilities, and the tiled data structures of Valhalla and dynamic costing approach can readily support traffic information when available.

 ## Assignment of speeds to roadways